cralcubo/icecat-importer/README.md

 ============
 Depending on how popular this project becomes, I have the following goals for future versions:

-- Add support for more databases.
+- Add support for more databases (currently configured to run with MySql).
 - Add support for all the languages supported by Icecat.
 - Store objects to the database meanwhile others are being parsed.
 (Create a queue of objects)